 Kids get discouraged when their plate is full of food.
-So why not keep little bit of every food you wish your child to have for a particular meal?
-A portion of chapati, can easily accompany some curd/home made yogurt, few pieces of carrot, bell pepper, cucumber, beetroot, tomato.
-Try to make their plate colourful .
+So why not keep a little bit of every food you wish your child to have for a particular meal?
+A portion of chapati can easily accompany some curd/homemade yogurt, few pieces of carrot, bell pepper, cucumber, beetroot, tomato.
+Try to make their plate colorful.
 They will mostly eat small portions of all food groups happily.

 4. Smart Options : Healthy Snacks for Kids

 Let’s raise our hands for #freedomfromjunk .
-Opt for products which are loaded with nutrients inside and are fun on outside.
+Opt for products which are loaded with nutrients inside and are fun on the outside.
 The snack bell is ringing!
 Let kids discover that eating can also be fun.
-You can try Kids natural snacks from Timios.
-They are 100% Natural with no preservatives & Artificial colours.
-They have age appropriate nutritional (basis India RDA) content as well.

 5. Keep trying :